Potrero Hill: Public housing projects

-Two public housing projects—the Potrero Terrace and Potrero Annex—are located in the South Slope.
-An estimated 1,200 people live in the Terrace and Annex with 555 of the 606 units occupied.
-The non-profit organization Hope SF, partnering with a private developer, is planning to demolish the projects and build mixed-income housing under the plan Rebuild Potrero.
+Two public housing projects (Potrero Terrace and Potrero Annex) are located in the South Slope.
+An estimated 1,200 people was living in the Terrace and Annex with 555 of the 606 units occupied.
+The non-profit organization Hope SF, partnering with a private developer is in the process of demolishing the projects and build mixed-income housing under the plan Rebuild Potrero.
+The project will be completed in five phases with the last phase estimated to be completed in 2034.
+Phase 1 of the project was completed in 2019 and Phase 2 is in progress as of 2023.
+The project is expected to add 1,400 to 1,700 units with 65% of them affordable units.